Sensative/vsm-translator-open-source/README.md

 Note that if the device has been off-line (common for mobile use-cases or if network goes down) or if a more urgent signal is generated it can generate out-of-order events and later upload older events.
 Also for this functionality the translator requires the previous translation result (timestamps object) to determine if an uplink is newer than the previous value.

+All this is made available in the MQTT client, which also support reformatting the output to fit your environment, and publishing it there.